ContainerSSH/containerssh.github.io/docs/blog/2021/03/19/we-messed-up.md

 ---
-title: Be broke your images
+title: We broke your images
 description: Two days ago we pushed a change that broke all ContainerSSH container images on the Docker hub.
 image: images/blog/we-messed-up/preview.png
 ---

-# Be broke your images 😢
+# We broke your images 😢
 <div class="blog-meta"><small>March 19, 2021</small></div>

 Two days ago, on *March 17, 2021 around 4:30 PM UTC* we pushed a change to our build system that broke the container images we published on the [Docker Hub](https://hub.docker.com/u/containerssh/).
 This change resulted in the following error when running the container: